blabel3/snapshots/README.md

 # snapshot-service

-This is an AWS lambda service set up with [serverless](https://serverless.com) that takes a snapshot of all the sites that we want for archiving and comparing later.
+This is an AWS lambda service that takes a snapshot of all the sites that we want for archiving and comparing later.
 A snapshot includes screenshots of the site, but also a copy of the HTML, CSS, and JS that was used to generate it.

 ## Automated Snapshot Page List